Connect with others who understand.

 Medically reviewed by Remi A. Kessler, M.D.

 Taking a double dose of your seizure medication can lead to dangerous side effects.
-If you accidentally take your medication twice, you should call your doctor right away.
+Call your doctor right away if you realize you’ve taken your medication twice in one day.

 How Can Double Doses Happen?